Breast Cancer Screening Pros And Cons

 Introduction

 I will discuss the advantages and disadvantages of screening for diseases, and particularly, I will focus on breast cancer.
 In this regard, I will present various sociological explanations, and apply various concepts in regards to breast cancer, which is a health condition that affects many women in the UK.
 Notably, the NHS introduced various breast cancer screening programs, which currently are inviting women, especially the age of 50-70 years for screening every 3 years (NHS, 2019).
 From the time these screening programs were introduced, there have been debates that are sharply polarize with time, and which question the magnitude of the benefits associated with breast cancer screening, the harm associated with it and also the balance existing between them.
 Of importance to note, the major benefit of breast cancer screening is that it leads to reduced rate of mortality, whereas the major harm realized is overdiagnosis, and its associated consequences.
 Overdiagnosis refers to cancer detection on screening, which cannot become clinically apparent in the lifetime of a woman in the absence of the breast cancer screening (Heywang-Köbrunner et al., 2011).
+For those seeking more detailed insights, healthcare dissertation help can provide a comprehensive analysis of these issues.
 I will take on to provide a detailed analysis on this subject.

 Whatsapp